constantinevassil/tc-kubernetes-vagrant-vmware-centos-macos/README.md

 cd tc-kubernetes-vagrant-vmware-centos-macos
 ```

+# NOTE:
+1. Vagrantfile is using public static IP Address.
+Change to appropriate value.
+config.vm.network "public_network" , bridge: 'en0: Ethernet' , ip: "192.168.0.199/21"#, netmask: "255.255.248.0"
+1. bootstrap.sh is using this static IP Address to initialize Kubernetes. .
+Change to same as in Vagrantfile.
+kubeadm init --apiserver-advertise-address 192.168.0.199 --pod-network-cidr 10.244.0.0/16 --token 8c2350.f55343444a6ffc46

-You must have the following installed:
+# You must have the following installed:

 * VMware Fusion (Pro) >= 8.5